LeonSu070/WeAreFamilyV2/README.md

 - **Single click** a member or spouse to toggle display of their children.
 - **Double click** a member or spouse to reload the tree using that person as the new root.
+- **Click the up arrow** above the root node to reload the tree using its parent when available.
 - Single-click actions wait a short delay so that a double click will cancel them.

 ## Customizing Data